-Audio Files are files on a storage medium (eg harddisk, USB stick, ...) that contain digitally recorded sound.
+Audio Files are the pure files on a storage medium (eg harddisk, USB stick, ...) that contain digitally recorded sound.

 An Audio Stream is a project object that streams an AIFF or WAVE audio file at its original pitch, and because it's streamed it can be as long as you want because only the actual portion that is playing is loaded into RAM.

 An Audio Stream object is not the audio file itself, thus the question "Delete Audio Stream X?" will only delete the streaming object, not the audio file itself.

 Because audio files are streamed at the current audio engine's samplerate, an audio file that has a different samplerate than the samplerate of your audio device would sound at higher/lower pitch.

 For example, imagine you have an audio file with a 440 Hz sine wave recorded at samplerate 44.1 kHz.

 Now if you would stream it at 96 kHz, that would result in a (96/44.1) x 440 = 957.8 Hz sine wave.

 To anticipate for this possible problem, the app will resample the audio file so it matches the audio engine's samplerate so it will still sound at its original pitch.

 The resampled version is saved in the same folder and with the same filename but with extension .MuWave.